barbax/phonegap-plugin-push/README.md

         "platform": <device-platform>, //ios or android
         "uuid": <device-uuid>
     },
-    "id_user": <user-id> //YOUR USER ID, in order to send notification usng your custom id });
+    "id_user": <user-id> //YOUR USER ID, in order to send notification using your custom id });

 push.on('registration', function(data) {
-	// data.registrationId
-});
+	// data.push_id (pushape id for the specific device) });

 push.on('notification', function(data) {